Empfirez/RFM_Analysis/README.md

 In the data preparation phase of the project, we performed the following tasks:
 1. Data loading and inspection
-2. Formattting data fields into their appropriate data types
+2. Formatting data fields into their appropriate data types
 3. Handling of missing customerID values and invoice date from the dataset and checking for any duplicates
 4. Removing cancelled invoices from the dataset
 5. Removing all unit prices with $0 values from the dataset